 A cataract refers to clouding of the natural lens of the eye over time.
 At the early stages, mild vision loss may be corrected with prescription glasses or contact lenses.
-When the vision loss can no longer be tolerated or compensated by prescription lenses, cataract surgery is indicated.
-Cataract surgery is done in an outpatient surgery center, the procedure usually lasting less than fifteen minutes.
-There is minimal discomfort, and most patients are seeing improvement within 24 hours.

 The procedure involves the removal of the cloudy natural lens, and replacing it with an artificial lens.
 Most patients opt for a monofocal lens, which can be adjusted to give either distance or near vision.
 Glasses may then be prescribed as necessary.
 Advance technology lenses include toric lenses, which can reduce astigmatism or multifocal lenses, which allow for both distance and near vision, usually without the need for glasses.

 When do I need cataract surgery?

 Even if you have been diagnosed with cataracts, you are not required to have cataract surgery.
 When you feel your decreased vision is affecting your day to day life, it is time to consider cataract surgery.